 Eye and Face Protection

 If working with materials that can be harmful to eyes and face, protection will be very important.
 There are various types of glasses and goggles to protect the lab workers from the different types of hazards.
-Safety glasses and goggles provide protection against potential impact whilst goggles and face shields provide the best protection against chemical splashback.
+Safety glasses and goggles provide protection against potential impacts from flying debris and chemical splashes (goggles and face shields provide the best protection against chemical splashback).
 Head shields in addition to safety glasses or goggles protect the person from any potential explosion.
-It should be noted that regular safety glasses cannot block UV rays and lasers and special safety glasses must be worn while working with UV rays and laser.
+It should be noted that regular safety glasses cannot block UV rays and lasers.
+Special safety glasses must be worn while working with UV rays and laser.

 Hearing and Head Protection